Linked data and archives

 - See Github for most recent work.

-A project funded by the Andrew W. Mellon Foundation to build a best of breed, next-generation archival management system to serve as the sucessor for Archivists’ Toolkit and Archon.
-Since July 2011, I have been the project’s Technical Architect and product owner.
+A project funded by the Andrew W. Mellon Foundation to build a best of breed, next-generation archival management system to serve as the successor for Archivists’ Toolkit and Archon.
+From July 2011 to December 2013, I was the project’s Technical Architect and product owner.
 In the summer of 2010, I organized a technical planning meeting for the ArchivesSpace planning grant and wrote a report summarizing the recommended actions and decisions.

 Application of digital forensics tools and methodologies in digital archives